UnifiedPush/documentation/content/_index.md

 ### Which apps does UnifiedPush work with?

 Apps need to support the UnifiedPush protocol before they can use self-hosted push notifications.
 See [the application list](users/apps).
-If an app isn't in there, feel free to ask in the UnifiedPush Matrix (bridged on Freenode IRC) or ask the application's dev team.
+If an app isn't in there, feel free to ask in the UnifiedPush Matrix (bridged on Libera Chat IRC) or ask the application's dev team.

 ### Basic description of how UnifiedPush works